MichaelScoggins/yuzuriha_combos_mizuumi/readme.md

 [^14]: sick combo. however, the only way i achieved _3462 dmg_ was by performing `214B~D`, which results in a sideswap. if you stay pretty tight and in stance, then the same-side variant nets mostly ~_3440 dmg_. it is (very) possible i am just performing them wrong, but this is my conclusion
 [^15]: ender won't work if combo ends up in corner
 [^16]: it doesn't really make combo more difficult, once you get the basic rhythm
-[^17]: honestly it isn't that hard to hit combo, nor kiri ender. however, _kiri ender_ won't work if combo ends up in corner
+[^17]: honestly it isn't that hard to hit combo, nor kiri ender.
 [^18]: it's perplexing that the combo before this is described as so difficult and nothing is mentioned about this one. in my view, this combo is actually the hardest, least consistent out of the entire list. and it does less damage while requiring pretty insane setup and insane delays to get the proper sideswitch, which in my attempts did not guarantee success by any means. ignore this combo and use the one above
 [^19]: use the first (`421C`) combo if combo won't end in corner, since its ender won't work there, plus it does more damage. use second (`421B`) combo if you are closer to mid screen and might carry to corner
 [^20]: i get _3524 dmg_, for whatever reason